 When markets drop, most investors do one of two things: either panic and sell their holdings or hide and hope that their stocks come back someday.
 But what if you could not only protect your capital in market downturns but also make money?
-Welcome to the pros and cons of short selling or shorting as it is known.
+Welcome to the pros and cons of short selling or shorting a stock as it is known.
 This easy to use strategy is widely overlooked by investors and financial advisors who do not know how to use it properly.
-In my last article, I introduced you to shorting.
-This week, we will dive deeper into the topic and examine the benefits as well as risks involved.
+In this article, we will dive deeper into shorting a stock and examine the benefits as well as risks involved.

 Short selling or shorting a stock is a strategy you would employ when you believe that the prices of the stock are too high and you think they are going to drop.
 We are used to the mantra of buy low, sell high as a way to profit in the markets.
 This is no different except that we will be doing the sale first and buying later.
 To short sell, you would borrow shares of stock from your broker and sell them.
 The money you receive for selling the borrowed shares is kept in escrow until you close the position.
 To close the position, you will have to buy the same amount of shares that you borrowed in order to give them back to the broker.

 Profits and Losses

-The idea behind short selling is to profit from a drop in the price of a stock.
+The idea behind shorting a stock is to profit from a drop in the price of a stock.
 For example, you can borrow 100 shares of a stock and sell them at a price of $45 per share.
 You would collect $4500 but owe the broker 100 shares.
 If the price drops to $38 per share, you can close the position by buying 100 shares at $38.
 Since buying the shares only cost $3800, you get to keep the $700 after you return the borrowed shares back to your broker.